Forward-Operators/paperchat/README.md

 If you have any problems please use GitHub issues to report them.

 ## Contributing
-We'd love your help in making Prr even better!
+We'd love your help in making arXivchat even better!
 To contribute, please follow these steps:

 - Fork the repo
 - Create a new branch